huma-engineering/huma-docs/data-collection/admin-portal/managing-organisations/inviting-staff-to-an-organisation.md

 ![image](./assets/Admin0302.png)

-Select the type of role you want to assign from the dropdown.
+Select the type of role you want to assign from the dropdown:
 - **Organisation Editor** – this Admin Portal user can create and edit deployments within this organisation and invite other staff members
 - **Organisation Owner** – this Admin Portal user can do everything an Organisation Editor can do and can also delete the organisation
-- **Access Controller** – this role is specifically for adding and removing organisation staff members and managing roles in the Clinician Portal.
+- **Access Controller** – this role is specifically for adding and removing organisation staff members and managing roles in the Clinician Portal

 For more information on roles and permissions, see the article on [Roles and permissions](../../clinician-portal/roles-and-permissions/default-roles-and-permissions.md).